Buffalo Ridge Cheese

 Much like the moon, cheese has a strange effect on certain people in this world.
 I think this is due to the fact that the moon is made of cheese, but this is yet to be proven.
-To these folk, cheese is not just a tasty creation – it’s a full-blown obsession that can lead to the adventure of a lifetime.
+To the folks of Buffalo Ridge cheese, cheese is not just a tasty creation – it’s a full-blown obsession that can lead to the adventure of a lifetime.
 Wayne Rademeyer is one such person and his love for real buffalo mozzarella led him to set up South Africa’s first, and only, buffalo cheese farm.

-Wayne’s buffalo mozzarella obsession can be attributed to the humble caprese salad.
-Now if you’ve ever had a proper caprese, you’ll know that it’s one of, if not the best, salad combination on the planet.
-At the time Wayne was living and working as an advocate in Johannesburg when he noticed that his favourite caprese joint didn’t always have buffalo mozzarella.
-So in typical South African fashion he decided, bugger it I’ll make my own, and just like that Buffalo Ridge was born.
+Wayne’s buffalo mozzarella obsession can be attributed to the humble Caprese salad.
+Now if you’ve ever had a proper Caprese, you’ll know that it’s one of, if not the best, salad combination on the planet.
+At the time Wayne was living and working as an advocate in Johannesburg when he noticed that his favourite Caprese joint didn’t always have buffalo mozzarella.
+So in typical South African fashion he decided, bugger it I’ll make my own, and just like that Buffalo Ridge cheese was born.

 The heifers are milked once a day and can yield anywhere from six to twelve litres.
 From here the milk is gravity fed to the creamery and then a clever cheese maker uses the ‘pasta filata’ process to get the curds into a sticky dough, which is then folded on itself to get the trademark stringy texture.
 From here the dough is moulded into balls and left to soak in brine.
 It takes about eight hours from start to finish and the result is worth every second.